csvpath/csvpath/README.md

 This path says open the file named `filename`, scan all the lines, and match every line scanned.

+A slightly more functional csvpath could look like this:

     $people.csv[*][
          @two_names = count(not(#middle_name))
          last() -> print("There are $.variables.two_names people with only two names")]

 This path reads `people.csv`, counting the people without a middle name and printing the result after the last row is read.

+There is no limit to the amount of functionality you can include in a single csvpath.
+However, different functions run with their own performance characteristics.
+You should plan to test both the performance and function of your paths.

+CsvPath was conceived as a testing and data extracting tool that would involve testing and automation.
+Interactive use can be valuable, too.
+There is a simple REPL (read–eval–print loop) script at the project's root (repl.py) that you can use to explore and test csvpaths.

 ## Running CsvPath